SAP-samples/teched2025-DA265/exercises/ex2/README.md

+ ### Step 41: current month has been automatically set

- ### Step 40: No action in this step.
+ No action in this step.
 Observe the current month has been selected for you.
 (Screenshot taken in October 2025)

 1. Click on **Date**
 2. Expand **all**